 All pupils on admission to HPRS are given a Medical Condition Declaration Form.
 If a pupil has a medical condition identified this will trigger the completion of an Individual Health Care Plan (IHCP) compiled in conjunction with parents/carers.
-These are kept in a secure green file that staff at the appropriate centre can access if required to obtain medical information; including details of any medication that is needed.
+These are kept in a secure green file and on Arbor (MIS) enabling staff at the appropriate centre to access them if required to obtain medical information; including details of any medication that is needed.